Why Prayer Actually Works for Drug Addiction

 What to Do When Prayer Feels Like It’s Not Working

-Real talk time: Sometimes you’re going to pray and pray and pray, and it’s going to feel like nothing is happening.
+Sometimes you’re going to pray and pray and nothing is going to feel like it’s happening.
 Your son might still be using.
 He might still be making terrible choices.
 You might feel like God isn’t listening.
+Here’s the truth that changed everything for me: Answered prayer doesn’t always look the way we think it should.
+Sometimes God’s answer is “yes.”
+Sometimes it’s “not yet.”
+And sometimes—the hardest one—it’s “I have something better in mind.”

 A Prayer for Parents Who Are Exhausted